 In an exclusive television interview with Voice of America, Burmese President Thein Sein says he wants to improve education for minority Rohingya Muslims who accuse majority Buddhists of persecuting them.

-The interview, conducted in the capital, Naypyitaw, is the first to be granted to VOA by a Burmese head of state, and his first to a foreign-based Burmese language broadcaster.
+, conducted in the capital, Naypyitaw, is the first to be granted to VOA by a Burmese head of state, and his first to a foreign-based Burmese language broadcaster.

 Burma's previous military-led administration, in which Thein Sein served as prime minister, banned VOA and accused it of spreading lies.

 The interview follows conflicting reports about the death toll from sectarian violence that broke out in May in the western state of Rakhine.

 Speaking to VOA Burmese Service chief Than Lwin Htun, President Thein Sein calls education “an important tool to help different communities live in harmony and respect human rights.”

 President Thein Sein said the government is giving assistance to the victims and has asked the Burmese Human Rights Commission to investigate the unrest.
 He reiterated Burma's opposition to any foreign probe of the violence.

 Voice of America’s Burmese Service